My research primarily examines status—one's relative rank within a social context—across three levels: individual, dyadic, social networks.

 II.
 Perceptions of Status Across Dyadic Interactions

-How stable are perceptions of status across social interactions?
+Do perceptions of status change across social interaction partners?

-Some literature suggests that perceptions of status are likely stable, unchanging across social interaction partners and anchored to the perceiver; meanwhile, other theories suggest that status will fluctuate across interactions partners.
-Using the Social Relations Model, I examine and ultimately provide insight how status perceptions are constructed within a dyadic interaction.
+Some literature suggests that perceptions of status are anchored to the perceiver and thus, stable and relatively immutable across social interaction partners; meanwhile, other theories suggest that perceptions of status would fluctuate depend on who the interaction partner.
+Using the Social Relations Model, this work ultimately provides insight into how perceptions of status are formed within a dyadic social interaction, providing critical groundwork for future research.

 Fang, W.M., and Zayas, V. (in prep).